 |Number of files/webpages/images uploaded or downloaded||1,600||40,000||80,000||160,000|

-When a limit is reached, further attempts to send/receive emails or upload/download files or service webpage requests (depending on the limit breached) will be blocked.
-For emails the block will display a temporary
+When a limit is reached, further attempts to send/receive emails, upload/download files, or service webpage requests (depending on which limit was breached) will be blocked.

-4xx type response.
-This does not result in email being bounced, only delayed: the sending server should try again later.
+4xx type response, sometimes called a "soft bounce".
+This does not result in email being actually bounced, only delayed; the sending server should try again later.

 Here's an example for a user uploading and downloading files with a 1000 MB hourly file transfer quota: